Anthony Grant (basketball)

-Biography

 Early life

 After graduating from Miami Senior High School, Grant became an All-City first-team selection and Player-of-the-Year.

 He played at the University of Dayton from 1983 to 1987 while residing at 3 Evanston (The Gateway) and guiding them to the Elite Eight of the NCAA Tournament before bowing out to eventual national champion Georgetown.

 As a sophomore, Grant averaged 10.7 points a game and 6.5 rebounds a game and the Flyers again made it to the NCAA Tournament.

 As a junior, the 6'5" Grant moved from power forward to small forward and averaged 7.1 points a game and 4.8 rebounds a contest while the team advanced to the National Invitation Tournament.

 As a senior, Grant was named a team captain, was awarded team MVP, and won the Sharpenter Memorial Rebounding Award after leading the squad in scoring and rebounding, averaging 13.0 and 6.0 respectively.
 In his 105 appearances, Grant averaged 11.6 points and 6.7 rebounds.
 In 1987, Grant spent a year playing for the Miami Tropics of the United States Basketball League.

 In 1987, Grant became an assistant coach and math teacher at Miami Senior High School under Marcos "Shaky" Rodriguez.

 Coaching career

 Assistant coach

-The Miami native served for ten years as an assistant to Billy Donovan at the University of Florida (UF).
+Grant served for ten years as an assistant to Billy Donovan at the University of Florida (UF).
 The 1999 and 2000 teams made the first back-to-back Sweet 16 appearances in school history and the 2000 squad made UF's first appearance in the National Championship game, where they lost to Michigan State.
 In the spring of 2002, Grant was elevated to the title of Associate Head Coach after serving as an assistant for his first six seasons.

 Grant played a key role in helping the Gators to the 2006 NCAA title, the 2005 and 2006 Southeastern Conference tournament titles, three SEC Eastern Division titles and back-to-back SEC Championships in 2000 and 2001.
 The Gators reached eight straight NCAA Tournaments, capped by the national title in 2006 in which Florida became the first team since the 1968 UCLA Bruins to win both the national semifinal and the final by at least 15 points.
 The Gators were 226–98 (.698) during Grant's 10-year stint in Gainesville.
 Prior to the University of Florida, Grant served as an assistant to Donovan for two years at Marshall University helping them to a 35–20 record.
 Grant also served as an assistant coach during the 1993–94 season at Stetson.